 The Christ formalizes the Word of God

 Jesus of Nazareth is a literary character, whose function is to embody the emergence, growth, function and effects of formal (i.e. debatable, non-gut-feeling) knowledge of natural causality among humanity: the Word of God in human flesh.
 Humanity invented script basically for bookkeeping, and only later began to use script as tool for probing the mechanisms of nature (and later still to mimic human speech; it had never done that).
 This started in all earnestness with the great democratic experiment for which Athens would be the poster child but which emerged all over the ancient world in the time of Isaiah (8th century BC).

 This is the reason why Isaiah exclaimed that the Virgin would be with child (7:14) upon whose shoulders would be the government (9:6).
 This Virgin, or Παρθενος (Parthenos) in Greek, was the nickname of Athens, and was as unmistakable as the modern nickname Big Apple is to modern New York.
 Up until roughly emperor Constantine, nobody misunderstood either Isaiah 7:14 or Matthew 1:23; it referred specifically to Athens and generally to a humanity not under forcible central rule but united only by freedom (Song of Solomon 2:4, Galatians 5:1).
 And sure enough, our Western word is still largely guarded by the principles first wrought during the golden age of Greek democracy.

 All elements of the entire Bible can be summed up by the Ten Commandments, which aren't merely the ten most important ones but the ten from which all other rules and interactions derive.
-These ten come in two sets of five, and these two sets in turn can be compressed into two general statements, namely (1) love YHWH with all your heart mind and soul, and (2) love your neighbor as yourself (Matthew 22:36-40).
+These ten come in two sets of five, and these two sets in turn can be compressed into two general statements, namely (1) love YHWH with all your heart, strength and soul, and (2) love your neighbor as yourself (Matthew 22:36-40).